omotosodavid/github-user-profile-search/README.md

 - **Handle API Errors**: The application handles API errors by displaying an error message.

--**Dark Mode**: The application supports theme switching between light and dark modes, which is persisted in local storage.
+- **Dark Mode**: The application supports theme switching between light and dark modes, which is persisted in local storage.

 - **Design**: The search results are displayed in a user-friendly format, the application is designed to be responsive and accessible on various devices.